Langeneset, Vestland

-Langenes or Langeneset is a village in Kinn Municipality in Vestland county, Norway.
+Langeneset is a village in Kinn Municipality in Vestland county, Norway.
 It is located on the northeastern side of the island of Vågsøy on the shore of the Sildegapet bay.
 It is about 2 km east of the villages of Vedvika and Refvika.
 The larger village of Raudeberg is located about 3.5 km to the south.
 The small island of Silda is located about 2 km east of Langeneset.
 Norwegian county road 622 runs through the village.
 The Skongenes Lighthouse is located about 2.5 km north of Langeneset.